 EPA must be conducted by an EPAO approved to deliver EPA for this apprenticeship standard.
-Each employer should select an approved EPAO from the Education & Skills Funding Agency's Register of end-point assessment organisations (RoEPAO).
+Each employer should select an approved EPAO from the Register of end-point assessment organisations (RoEPAO).

 Full time apprentices will typically spend 18 months on-programme (before the gateway) working towards this occupational standard.
 All apprentices will spend a minimum of 12 months on-programme.
 All apprentices must complete the required amount of off-the-job training specified by the apprenticeship funding rules.